ravis-nrel/ravis/server/README.md

 # RAVIS Server
 The server codebase includes the RAVIS serverside API code and other necessary project assets.
 This is an Express HTTP serivce providing a collection of a few necessary endpoints.
-These endpoints provide access to forecast data from any integrated providers as well as application configuration variables.
-This service is deliberately being designed to be as simple as possible.
+These endpoints provide access to forecast data from any integrated providers, as well as application configuration variables.
+This service has been deliberately designed to be as simple as possible.
 Currently, the endpoint serves as a simple proxy for fetching the static solar forecast data used as an example.
+In a fully provisioned deployment it is reasonable to assume that there would be a significant amount of extra code written to consume, process, and serve various forecast datasets.

 ## Organization
 The server code is quite simple to follow and understand.